syedabdulsamadahmedali/CPP-simulation-systems/README.md

 # 🚀 C++ Simulations

-This repository is a collection of professional-grade C++ projects that demonstrate real-world skills across simulation, systems programming, networking, and backend engineering.
+This repository is a collection of professional-grade C++ projects that demonstrate real-world simulation, systems programming, networking, and backend engineering.

 ---